vmware-samples/euc-samples/macOS-Samples/CustomXMLProfiles/CustomXMLTemplate.md

 # Custom XML Payloads

-Custom XML payloads are the method by which MDM vendors can manage settings and preferences which are not included in the default Configuration Profile Reference.
+MDM vendors can manage settings and preferences which are not included in the default Configuration Profile Reference via Custom Settings (or Custom XML) payloads.
+A reverse-DNS style filename is written to one of a few handful of locations, depending on how a user or MDM sets the preferences:

+- `/Library/Preferences/`
+- `~/Library/Preferences/`
+- `~/Library/Preferences/ByHost/`
+- `~/Library/Preferences/<AppName>/`
+- `/Library/Managed Preferences/`
+- `/Library/Managed Preferences/<username>`

 When reading and writing preferences, developers have two main frameworks/classes they can leverage:  NSUserDefaults and CFPreferences.

 ## Managing NSUserDefaults preferences
-NSUserDefaults custom xml payloads tend to more closely follow the mobileconfig style and are generally relatively flat.
+NSUserDefaults custom XML payloads tend to follow the mobileconfig style and are generally relatively flat.
 As you can see in the template below, the `PayloadType` specifies the targeted set of user preferences which are read/written by the application's NSUserDefaultsController.

 ### Use this template as the basis for forming Custom XML to control NSUserDefaults preference domains: